OpenDevICON/opendevicon/docs/idoltoken.md

 ```

 ####symbol
 Returns the symbol of a token.
-Any abbreviated form can be given as symbol,token symbol with all letters in uppercase is a general trend while giving the symbol.
+Any abbreviated form can be given as symbol, token symbol with all letters in uppercase is a general trend while giving the symbol.
 ```py
 @external(readonly=True)
 def symbol(self) -> str: